FEUP-LDTS-2023/project-l04gr03/docs/README.md

 This project is a re-adaption of the classical game Space Invaders, released in 1978 for the arcade video game machines and later to other platforms.
-The objective is to defeat a wave of descending aliens with a horizontally moving laser and earn as may points as possible by killing them and stop the invasion.
+The objective is to defeat a wave of descending aliens with a horizontally moving laser and earn as many points as possible by killing them and stop the invasion.

 The player controls a spaceship that can shoot lasers.
 The game ends when the player is shot and has no lives left.
 The player can also collect some power ups that can help him.